Wellness

 To ensure a safe cold plunging experience:

-Monitor Your Duration: Limit each session to 1-10 minutes, especially when starting.
+Monitor Your Cold Water Immersion Duration: Limit each session to 1-10 minutes, especially when starting.
 Prolonged exposure can increase the risk of hypothermia.
 As you become more accustomed, you may extend the duration slightly, but always within safe limits.

-Temperature Control: Maintain water temperatures between 50°F to 59°F (10°C to 15°C).
+Maintain A Controlled Water Temperature In Your Cold Water Tank: Maintain water temperatures between 50°F to 59°F (10°C to 15°C).
 Extremely cold temperatures can be hazardous, especially for beginners.

 How Long Should You Cold Plunge?